DeepSec-prover/deepsec_ui/doc/structures/commands_simulator.md

 {
   "command": "previous_step",
   "on_attack_trace": <bool>,
-  "detail": "standard" | "io_only" | "full" // Indicates the level of detail
+  "detail": "default" | "io_only" | "all" // Indicates the level of detail
 }
 ```